10 Ways To Boost Your Productivity at Work

 - Finally, make a list of things that you would love to get ahead on for the next day, if your schedule permits you to do so.

-Instead, as you get better at handling steps 2-4, begin taking note of how long your work actually takes and what patterns emerge in your daily routine.
+Instead, as you get better at handling steps 2-4, note how long your work takes and what patterns emerge in your daily routine.
 Once you can identify a healthy routine, enforce it by creating a schedule.

-This daily schedule is you learning how to budget your time.
-Some parts about your day may look different from one day to the next, and other days will look much the same.
-Either way, having a schedule wherein you’ve budgeted your time will allow you to pick your ideal times of the day for certain tasks.
-It will help you eliminate distractions and ensure your ability to check off your priority tasks on your list, while also making time to get ahead on future milestones.
+This daily schedule is about learning how to budget your time.
+Some parts of your day may look different from one day to the next, and others will look much the same.
+Either way, having a schedule where you have budgeted your time will allow you to pick your ideal times of the day for specific tasks.
+It will help you eliminate distractions and ensure you can check off your priority tasks on your list while also making time to get ahead on future milestones.

 How long does your optimal focus last?
-Can you go 30 minutes or an hour before your brain begins to hopelessly wander?
-Often, this is your brain trying to tell you to take a break.
-And if you ignore your brain’s pleas for rest, then your work will only get more sluggish and sloppy throughout the day.
+Can you go 30 minutes or an hour before your brain begins to wander hopelessly?
+Often, this is your brain telling you to take a break.
+And if you ignore your brain’s pleas for rest, your work will only get more sluggish and sloppy throughout the day.

-After so many hours, mini breaks will no longer work for you.
+After so many hours, mini breaks may no longer work for you.
 Instead, plan to take 15 to 30-minute breaks after a couple of hours of focused work.
 For many people, their employers limit how and when they take breaks.
-If this is true for you, make sure to collaborate with your employer about what you need and options for taking a break.
+If this is the case for you, collaborate with your employer about what you need and options for taking a break.

-If you plan to do something you enjoy during those longer breaks, it will help you look forward to them.
+Planning to do something you enjoy during those longer breaks will help you look forward to them.
 Don’t be tempted to work through these breaks, especially if your employer encourages you to take them.

-So much of what you do is very likely being done faster and better through productivity software and apps.
+So much of what you do can most likely be done faster and better through productivity software and apps.
 The catch, of course, is learning how to use these new technological tools.
-For a lot of people, getting the hang of new software feels cumbersome at first.
+Getting the hang of new software feels cumbersome at first for many people.
 But with determination and practice, what used to take 15 minutes can now be completed with a simple click, and entire projects that used to take months now take a few days.

-Consider these lists of productivity apps and productivity tools for work to see which programs would work best for improving your workflow.
 Then, set aside a few hours of personal time each week to learn some new tools.
-Afterwards, your supervisor will be amazed at your performance and may ask you to lead new projects.
+Afterward, your supervisor will be amazed at your performance and may ask you to lead new projects.

 You can’t do everything yourself.
-But even if you think that you can, you shouldn’t try to do everything yourself.
-If you work as part of a team, it may be that you don’t know your team members as well as you thought you did.
-Taking a little bit of time to get to know them will do a great deal to improve your skills, as well as delegate tasks for which they are the actual experts.
+But even if you think you can, you shouldn’t try to do everything yourself.
+If you work as part of a team, you may not know your team members as well as you thought you did.
+Taking a little bit of time to get to know them will do a great deal to improve your skills and delegate tasks for which they are the actual experts.

-Don’t assume by a resume or job title that each member can handle easy handle every task.
-Some will need your mentorship and others simply need to be told what to do.
+Don’t assume by a resume or job title that each member can handle every task.
+Some will need your mentorship, and others may need to be told what to do.
 So take your team members out for lunch, have one-on-one coffee breaks, and start tasking your team the right way.